Where Trying To “Write” Comedy Material Flops Yet Again

 But once the whole “writing jokes” aspect begins, that’s usually when the nightmare of developing anything that even seems funny begins.

-It doesn’t take long staring at a blank piece of paper trying to “figure out” what may or may be funny to an audience to come to the realization that this process is more than just difficult.
+It doesn’t take long staring at a blank piece of paper trying to “figure out” what may or may not be funny to an audience to come to the realization that this process is more than just difficult.

 So what’s the end result?
 Funny people in real life come to the conclusion that they simply “don’t have what it takes” to take a shot at stand-up comedy when the reality is that…